stevematney/writing/web-components/micro-frontend-composition-with-web-components.md

 Web Components with React.
 The next problem we wanted to solve was: how do we render HTML Children within a Web Component?

-> :rotating*light: React 17 should solve the issue described above.
+> 🚨 React 17 should solve the issue described above.
 You may
 > \_not* want to use `ReactHTMLElement` if you're on React 17.
 We plan shortly
 > to release an update that will include some of the nice-to-haves of
 > `ReactHTMLElement`, but relying on React 17 to solve the event targeting